kapso/thread_man/README.md

     car = Car.new(70)
     tm = ThreadMan.new(car)

-    # Async invocation of `drive` method.
+    # Async invocation of "drive" method.
     4.times { tm.submit(:drive, 76) }

+    # Check if tasks are still running.
+    puts "\nTasks running: #{am.tasks_running?}"

-    # Get response to first submitted request.
-Blocking request.
+    # Get response of first submitted request.
+This call will block until a response is returned.
     tm.next_response

     # Get all responses for the submitted requests.
-Blocking request.
+Blocking call.
     # Array of responses.
 Order is the same as the "submit" order.
     response = tm.response

     # NOTE: This is required for GC.
-Ideally you will call this inside `ensure`
+Ideally you will call this inside "ensure"
     tm.terminate!

     render json: response